“Some new bloggers create a business for blogging. I think what happens is they can lose their authenticity because they’re more focused on SEO…”

 When blogs originated, it was often driven by pure passion.
 Why else would someone invest so much without the promise of a payday?
 “People talk a lot about authenticity and that’s what it was for me,” says Liz.
 “My business is based on people finding my content through searches, like Google, when they’re searching for a helpful content like a simple recipe to make for dinner, a travel guide to a destination or tips for weight loss.”

-Evergreen content wins
+Evergreen content wins for bloggers

 When you create content that doesn’t expire and can be meaningfully used any day of the year, that’s winning content.
 Often called ‘evergreen’, this content is the key to success for any blogger.
 The recipes on The Lemon Bowl will be available forever.
 And since most of us eat three meals each day, a blog with a recipe isn’t going to expire.